BCCDC-PHL/auto-analysis-template/README.md

 },
 ```

-**Optional**: You may want to rename the `auto_analyssi` module itself.
+**Optional**: You may want to rename the `auto_analysis` module itself.
 If you do that, then you'll need to edit any imports or
 references in the codebase to match the change.

 4. Create and activate a conda environment